 This form offers a field, so that registered users, which forgot their password, can enter their email address to start a password reset procedure.

-Passv word Forgotten?
+Password Forgotten?

-Your e -mail address
+Your e Your e-mail address

 Email

-Rese et Password
+Rese at Password

 Login & Reset Form

 This extends the Shared Login/Logout Form by combining it with the Password Reset Form form.